v-fedoseev/v-fedoseev/README.md

 ### Hi there, I'm Vladimir 👋

-I'm a data analyst/scientist and an aspiring researcher in Economics and Machine Learning.
+I'm a data analyst and an aspiring researcher in Economics and Machine Learning.
 I'm based in Germany and currently I am:

 - A recent graduate @ U of Bonn: a research-focused CS program.
 (GPA 1.77);